Aeroluna/LunaCoopMod/README.md

 - Lowered tech requirement of Primal Wurms from requiring Glevig's Den to requiring a Primal Warden.

 Primal Wurms are Dehaka's only source of detection until evolving to level 5, making Dehaka extremely vulnerable to early stealth such as the We Move Unseen modifier.
 This buff should counteract that.

+- Fixed an issue where Dehaka's units don't have reduced sight radius while burrowed (Impaler, Primal Host, and Creeper Host excluded).
+- Fixed an issue where Tyrannazors had a larger unit radius when burrowed than unburrowed.

+yeah.

 ## Han & Horner